pndda/markdown-warm-up/readme.md

 [http://www.arngren.net/](http://www.arngren.net/)

-  1. no updates
+  1. no updates since 2004
-  2. via ugly websites on google
+  2. found it via ugly websites on google
   3. this is an outdated website
   4. Unorganized
   5. Not user friendly